 The drinks and food at GALA were standard festival prices but there could be a few more options.
 However, free water was gladly provided due to the heat (more festivals should take a note out of GALA’s floral glittery book, yes people enjoy drugs but stopping any free water provisions simply to counteract a drug-taking culture is dangerous territory).
 The pizza was damn good as well - smoked mozarella and pancetta, fucking delicious.

 GALA Festival had a great atmosphere across the entire day but the crowd went mad for Derrick Carter Does Disco, the legendary DJ is renowned for his contribution to the house music scene, regarded as one of the pioneers of Chicago house.
 However, the DJ (who found fame in the 90s) is now touring around the world with a disco set, featuring classic old school disco, groovy techno, contemporary funky house, and everything in-between.
 A troupe of semi-naked dancers joined him on stage, throwing shapes to tracks like Donna Summer’s ‘On The Radio’.
-Carter also slipped in a sample of Martin Luther King, whose words feel worryingly relevant over 50 years later.
+Carter also slipped in a sample of Martin Luther King, whose words still feel worryingly relevant over 50 years later.

 The liberal disco loving crowd tend to be a much friendlier audience who are supportive of equality, which is unsurprising when ‘Love Is The Message’ represents the root of disco nightlife (and current Defected in the House record label Glitterbox).
 Race, gender, sexuality and age are irrelevant at a disco event, people get down on the dancefloor with anyone else who is enjoying themselves - the power of music is delightfully progressive in the world of groove.

 The liberal attitudes of disco lovers is a topic of conversation for a whole other article in itself but it’s great to see such a range of people indulging in some outside dancefloor euphoria together.
-The entire crowd chanted along to ‘Another One Bites The Dust’ as Derrick Carter closed off a glorious day of music and dancing - we already can’t wait to see what’s in store for GALA Festival 2019.
+The entire crowd chanted along to ‘Another One Bites The Dust’ as Derrick Carter closed off a glorious day of music and dancing - we already can’t wait to see what’s in store for GALA Festival next year.